tanij/docs-exercises/book/exercises/200_control_systems/222_exercise_HW3_2.md

 ## Skills learned

-* implement an LQR controller.
+* implement a steady-state Linear Quadratic Regulator (LQR).
-* understand impacts of weights on control performance and tracking errors.
+* understand impacts of weights in the cost function on control performance.

 ## LQR controller
-To achieve a better lane following behaviour an LQR controller will be implemented.
-The structure of a state feedback controller is as follows:
+To achieve a better lane following behavior a LQR controller can be implemented.
+The structure of a state feedback controller is:

 <center>
 <figure>